-The following table summarizes our contractual obligations and other commitments as of December 31, 2021:
+The following table summarizes our contractual obligations and other commitments as of December 31, 2023:

+Payments Due by Period

+I ess than More than

-Payments Due by Period (in thousands) Less tl an 1 Year 1 to 3 Years 3 to o 5 Years M ore than 5 Years Total Contractual obligations: Operating lease obligations (1) \$ 5,210 \$ 9,460 \$ 5,756 \$ 17,503 \$ 37,929
+(in thousands) 1 Year 1 to 3 Years 3 to 5 Years 5 Years Total

+Contractual obligations:

+Operating lease obligations (1) \$ 8,194 \$ 14,437 \$ 14,937 \$ 26,584 \$ 64,152

-Payments due for our lease of office, laboratory and manufacturing spaces.
-The payments represent gross operating lease obligations, and includes \$2.2 million for a building lease signed in November 2021, which had not commenced as of December 31, 2021.
+Payments due for our lease of office, laboratory and manufacturing facilities.
+The payments represent gross operating lease obligations included in the consolidated balance sheets, in addition to \$9.0 million of future lease commitments for a laboratory lease signed in July 2022, which will not commence until September 2024, and was not included in the right-of-use assets and lease liabilities balance as of December 31, 2023.